-We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company incurred continuing losses during the year ended December 31, 2019 and, as of that date, the Company had a working capital deficiency.
+We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company incurred a net loss during the year ended December 31, 2020 and, as of that date, the Company's current liabilities exceeded its current assets.
 As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that material uncertainties exist that cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.